 Balcony, like any other area of your living space, needs good care, maintenance and a regular clean.
 Whether you use your balcony often or not, dust and debris from the outside tend to settle in and stay on the concrete surfaces of your balcony, and especially in the fabric of your patio/balcony furniture.
 Moisture can cause rust around metal surfaces, and concrete floors can get stains from leaves and grease.
 Cleaning your balcony may seem like a difficult undertaking, but it’s actually easier than it appears.
 The trick is to take one step at a time.
 And while you may not notice the progress like you would in the interior, getting rid of dust and debris will make a world of a difference.
 Once your balcony is clean, you may wish to decorate it with a swanky design, take plants outside for the summer, and impress your guests with a clean, neat and cool balcony space.
 Below you’ll find 13 tips to clean your apartment balcony, patio or terrace.
+We have arrived at those after a decade of providing condo and house cleaning services in Toronto, so feel free to use our tricks of the trade.

 Tip #1 – Clear Everything Off Your Balcony